 Certification also entails a duty of fair and equitable representation of the employees in question.

 Certification is granted for an indeterminate period and is valid until another employee organization is certified by the FPSLREB and takes the place of the certified union or until certification is revoked by the FPSLREB upon application.
 A new certification application or an application for revocation of an existing certification can be filed with the FPSLREB only at certain times, that is, within two months of the date on which the collective agreement or arbitral award expires.
 Anyone who represents a majority of employees that no longer wishes to be represented by the certified union can apply for revocation of certification.
-As of June 16, 2015, the request for revocation can be made by anyone claiming to represent at least 40% of the employees.
-If the FPSLREB is satisfied that at least 40% of the employees no longer wish to be represented by the certified union, a representation vote is taken and if a majority supports this position, the FPSLREB must revoke the certification.
+The FPSLREB may order that a representation vote be taken to determine whether a majority no longer wish to be represented by the certified union.
+If the FPSLREB is satisfied that the majority of the employees no longer wish to be represented by the certified union, it must revoke the certification.
 Revocation can also be granted for abandonment or for fraud.